Your Medicare Coverage

-- In a hospital outpatient setting, you pay a copayment for diagnostic tests and X-rays.
+- In a hospital outpatient setting, you pay a copayment for diagnostic non-laboratory tests, and X-rays.

-You generally pay nothing for Medicare-covered clinical diagnostic laboratory services.
+- You generally pay nothing for Medicare-covered clinical diagnostic laboratory tests.

 Your doctor or other health care provider may recommend you get services more often than Medicare covers.
 Or, they may recommend services that Medicare doesn’t cover.
 If this happens, you may have to pay some or all of the costs.
 It’s important to ask questions so you understand why your doctor is recommending certain services and whether Medicare will pay for them.